ev3dev/ev3dev.github.io/docs/ports/index.md

 multiplexers that only support one connection type will not have a separate driver for the port.

+BrickPi Input Port 5 is RaspberryPi I2C physically wired to the port pins.
+See <a href="brickpi-in-port-5">brickpi-in-port-5</a> for the details.

 Port drivers use the [lego-port class] to provide a common interface for interacting with individual ports.
 Follow the link for more information.